simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 The flow of the messages will be:

-1. Client requests proxy to create session with the relay by sending `server` command with the SMP relay address and optional proxy basic AUTH (below).
+1. Client requests proxy to create session with the relay by sending `proxy` command with the SMP relay address and optional proxy basic AUTH (below).
 It should be possible to batch multiple session requests into one block, to reduce traffic.

-2. Proxy connects to SMP relay, negotiating a shared secret in the handshake that will be used to encrypt all sender blocks inside TLS (proxy-relay encryption).
+2. Proxy connects to SMP relay, and uses `p_handshake` command to negotiate a shared secret in the handshake that will be used to encrypt all sender blocks inside TLS (proxy-relay encryption).
 SMP relay also returns in handshake its temporary DH key to agree e2e encryption with the client (sender-relay encryption, to hide metadata sent to the destination relay from proxy).

-3. Proxy replies with `server_id` command including relay session ID to identify it in further requests, relay DH key for e2e encryption with the client - this key is signed with the TLS online private key associated with the certificate (its fingerprint is included in the relay address), and the TLS session ID between proxy and relay (this session ID must be used in transmissions, to mitigate replay attacks as before).
+3. Proxy replies to sender with `r_key` message using "entityId" transmission field to indicate session ID for using in further requests, relay DH key for _s2r_ encryption with the client - this key is signed with the TLS online private key associated with the certificate (its fingerprint is included in the relay address), and the TLS session ID between proxy and relay (this session ID must be used in transmissions, to mitigate replay attacks as before).

 A possible attack here is that proxy can use this TLS session to replay commands received from the client.
 Possibly, it could be mitigated with a bloom filter per proxy/SMP relay connection that would reject the repeated DH keys (that need to be used for replay), and also with DH key expiration (this mitigation should allow some acceptable rate of false positives from the bloom filter).